Public Art

 The concrete paving is a map scored with the grid of San Francisco streets alongside two vector-shaped pathways made of granite sourced from Northern California’s Raymond and Academy Black quarries.
 Two 20-foot-high monumental blocks of stone are inscribed with barcode spelling out “Promised Land”; a regional species of Aspen trees are planted throughout the plaza to create a green corridor to the building’s entrance.

 With support from the Mayor’s Office of Civic Innovation, the San Francisco Planning Department’s (LIZ) Program, and the SFAC, Studio 1 was installed on the sidewalk directly fronting the plaza.
-This 65-square-foot “off the grid” solar powered art studio, mobile work space, and micro residency center was built with reclaimed materials on the back of a flatbed trailer.
+This 65-square-foot “off the grid” solar-powered art studio, mobile workspace, and micro residency center was built with reclaimed materials on the back of a flatbed trailer.
 The series of artists who alternated short residencies in the Studio 1 for six months included choreographers, performance artists, and digital media artists.